komiya-atsushi/zipzop/README.en.md

     $ zipzop NUM_ITERATIONS IN_FILE OUT_FILE

- --`NUM_ITERATIONS` ...
+ -`NUM_ITERATIONS` ...
 The number of times to work hard on compression optimization.
 Specify a number greater than or equal to 1.
 The larger the value, the better the compression ratio will be, but the processing time will increase in proportion to the value.
- --`IN_FILE` ...
+ -`IN_FILE` ...
 Specify the Zip archive you want to recompress.
- --`OUT_FILE` ...
+ -`OUT_FILE` ...
 Specifies the name of the Zip archive after recompression.
 Please note that it will overwrite the existing file and try to output it.

 Limitations
 ----

- -- Only deflate-compressed files can be recompressed.
+ - Only deflate-compressed files can be recompressed.
 Files compressed by other compression methods, including deflate64, are output to the archive as is without being recompressed.
- -- Cannot process encrypted Zip archives.
+ - Cannot process encrypted Zip archives.

 License